Kelechi-Okorie/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 File 0-square_matrix_simple.py - computes square value of all integers of a matrix
 File 1-search_replace.py - replaces all occurrences of an element by another elemen in a new list
 File 2-uniq_add.py - adds all unique integers in a list
+File 3-common_elements.py - returns a set of common elements in two sets